 It would not matter whether Liverpool win, draw or lose.
 There is NO gamble.
 Regardless of the outcome, you will win nothing, losing nothing.
 Ultimately, you’ll break-even.

-How Much Can You Make With Matched Betting
+How Much Can You Make From Matched Betting

 As you can see the common answers fall between £100 and £1,000.
 However, 2 of the 18 members who joined in with the poll reported earning more than £5,000 thanks to Matched Betting!